seancanny091/AML_PAA_11_1/README.md

 At this stage an attempt was made to build and run a linear regression model against the data but the K_Fold cross validation failed.
 It was suspected that this was due to the high dimensionality (127 features) of the dataset.
-It was decided to perform primary component analysis to reduce dimensionality while retaining most of the variance.
+It was decided to perform principal component analysis to reduce dimensionality while retaining most of the variance.

 ### Principal Component Analysis